Idiotest: Smart Money Round

 Midway through the first season, another version of the "Smart Money Round" was introduced requiring a team to correctly answer five questions in 60 seconds, with five-second penalties for wrong answers.
 Each correct answer is worth $500 and stops the clock, with five correct answers winning $10,000.
 This version, however, was quickly sacked as contestants would panic and guess randomly, running the timer down fast; the farthest any contestant got was the third question.

 Online version

 An online game based on the series was developed for GSN's website midway through the show's first season.
-The game allows online users to answer questions seen on the actual show.
-Answering a certain number of questions correctly allows players to level up and face more difficult questions; a total of 34 levels are available.
+The game allowed online users to answer questions seen on the actual show.
+Answering a certain number of questions correctly allowed players to level up and face more difficult questions; a total of 34 levels were available.

 Production

 The show received very little advance press before it was announced at GSN's 2014–15 upfront presentation on March 18, 2014.
 At the presentation, GSN revealed plans to order 40 episodes of the series, while confirming August 12 as the premiere date on June 19, 2014.
 On October 28, 2014, the show was renewed for a 65-episode second season, which began airing April 1, 2015.
 The series was renewed for a 40-episode third season on March 16, 2016, with the season premiere airing on April 12, 2016.
 Idiotest was then renewed for a 65-episode fourth season, which premiered January 19, 2017, alongside GSN's new show, Divided.

 The series has also produced some special editions featuring contestants from a preexisting rivalry.
 These episodes have included competitions between USC and UCLA graduates, as well as an Election Day special between pairs of Democrats and Republicans.
 This theme was revived with a special episode entitled Political Idiotest, which both taped and aired April 20, 2016, and featured brain teasers referring to political subjects.